DaviBonetto/zentra/README.md

 <p>
 The free, open-source alternative to Wispr Flow and Willow.<br/>
 Press your hotkey → speak → text appears wherever you're typing.<br/>
 No subscription.
 No cloud.
-No limits
+No limits.
 </p>

 <br/>